Demba Ba: Return to Turkey

 On 31 January 2017, Beşiktaş confirmed that Ba will join the club on loan from Shanghai Shenhua until May 2017.
 On 31 January 2018, Ba joined Turkish Süper Lig side Göztepe S.K. on a free transfer.
 Ba scored seven goals and assisted one goal in 13 matches before rejoining Shanghai Shenhua.

 Return to Shanghai Shenhua

 Ba rejoined Shanghai Shenhua on 14 June 2018.
 On 18 July 2018, he made his return debut and scored the winning goal in a 1–0 home win over Tianjin TEDA.

 İstanbul Başakşehir

 In January 2019, Ba terminated his contract with Shenhua by mutual consent and joined Turkish club İstanbul Başakşehir.

 On 19 July 2020, Ba became a champion of Turkey for a second time in his career as Başakşehir were crowned Süper Lig champions with a 1–0 win over Kayserispor.
 Ba netted in Başakşehir's 2–3 defeat to Kasımpaşa on the final day of the league season, finishing the campaign as the club's top league scorer with 13 goals.

+On 8 December 2020, Ba was involved in a racism row with Romanian referee Sebastian Colțescu, who was the fourth official during a Champions League match between Başakşehir and Paris Saint-Germain.
+Ba heard Colțescu saying "negru", confronted him and the match was abandoned when the players subsequently walked off the pitch.